 Former Assistant U.S. Attorney.
 Scott served as an Assistant United States Attorney in Philadelphia from 1997-2001, pursuing monetary recoveries for fraud against the government under the False Claims Act and other statutes, and defending the United States and federal employees in civil rights, employment discrimination, medical malpractice and other litigation.
 He successfully argued twice before the Third Circuit Court of Appeals, in Elman v.
 United States and Taylor v.
 Garwood.

 In General.
 Scott is a frequent author and speaker.
 He has testified before Congress on political-legal issues, commented on national television and radio news programs and publications concerning political-legal controversies, and authored op-eds and articles for publications such as National Review Online, Politico.com, The National Law Journal and The Legal Intelligencer.
 He is on the board of the Committee of Seventy and a member of the National Association of College and University Attorneys, where he serves on the planning committee for the 2014 Annual Meeting.
-He also is a member of the DRI Committee on Government Enforcement and Corporate Compliance.

 Scott began his legal career with the highly respected law firms Wiley, Rein & Fielding in Washington, D.C., and Miller, Alfano & Raspanti in Philadelphia, where he focused on developing anti-fraud investigations on behalf of major health insurers and whistleblowers, and on representing companies in fast-track government contracts litigation.
 Scott joined Drinker Biddle from Montgomery McCracken Walker & Rhoads in Philadelphia.